 We strongly recommend that almost all real estate transactions use a current boundary survey.
 Relying on older surveys, word of mouth, and unexplained wood stakes or flagging might save money at the time but the potential exists for problems and bigger expenses down the road.
 In most property disputes and encroachments, the parties involved thought they knew where the property line was.

-Chastain & Associates, P.C. provides you with accurate, easy-to-read boundary surveys.
+Chastain land surveying services provide you with accurate, easy-to-read boundary surveys.
 Contact us for a free quote!

 Chastain & Associates, P.C. uses modern surveying equipment and software to prepare an accurate plat of the property.
 While all plats must meet minimum state standards, years of experience in dealing with the various ordinances and procedures required by different cities and counties helps us to provide a plat that will meet their requirements for approval.
 We realize that the client must not only be satisfied with the results on the ground, but also be able to read and understand their survey.
 Furthermore, we understand the absolute necessity in meeting deadlines and sending the finished product to the client, bank, or attorney quickly and efficiently.